MicrosoftDocs/azure-docs/articles/active-directory/active-directory-dev-glossary.md

 We will focus on using the Azure classic portal for registration tasks, but please note that you can also register an application through other means, including the Azure AD Graph API, PowerShell cmdlets, and various tools that wrap them.
 Using the Azure classic portal for registration will create both the application and service principal object.

+[TODO]: Sign-on and Reply URL for Web clients?
+Redirect URI for Native clients?

 ### **authentication**
-The act of challenging a party for for legitimate credentials, to be used during acquisition of an access token.
-Typically the part is filling the role of either resource owner or client.
+The act of challenging a party for legitimate credentials, providing the identity to be used during acquisition of an access token.
+Typically the party authenticating is filling the role of either resource owner or client application.

 ### **authorization**
 The act of granting an authenticated security principal permission to perform a given operation.
 There are two uses in the Azure AD programming model: